Partial Differential Chow Forms and a Type of Partial Differential Chow varieties: Properties of the partial differential Chow form

 \begin{lemma} Let $P\in\mathcal{F}\{\bu_0, \ldots,\bu_d\}$.
 Then $P\in\sat(F)$ if and only if $\phi_l(P)=0$. \end{lemma} \proof If $P\in\sat(F)$, then there exists $m\in\mathbb N$ such that $S_F^mP\in[F]$.
 Since $\phi_l$ is a differential homomorphism and $\phi_l(F)=0$, $\phi_l(S_F^mP)=0$.
 Note from the above that $\phi_l(S_F)\neq0$, so $\phi_l(P)=0$ follows.
 For the other side, suppose $\phi_l(P)=0$.
 Let $R$ be the differential remainder of $P$ w.r.t. $F$ under the ranking $\mr R$.
 Since $\phi_l(P)=0$, $\phi_l(R)=0$.
 Note that $R$ is free from all the proper derivatives of $\theta(u_{00})$ and $\deg(R,\theta(u_{00}))<g$.
 So $R|_{\theta(u_{00})=\gamma_l}=0$, which implies from the irreducibility of $F$ that $R$ is divisible by $F$.
 Thus, $R=0$ and $P\in\sat(F)$.

-\begin{remark} Similar to the ordinary differential case, in order to make $\ff_l$ a partial differential field, we need to introduce differential operator $\delta_{l,1},\ldots,\delta_{l,m}$ related to $\gamma_l$ and there does not exist a unique set of differential operators to make all $\ff_l(l=1,\ldots,g)$ differential fields. \end{remark}
+\begin{remark} Similar to the ordinary differential case, in order to make $\ff_l$ a partial differential field, we need to introduce derivations $\delta_{l,1},\ldots,\delta_{l,m}$ related to $\gamma_l$ and there does not exist a unique set of derivations to make all $\ff_l(l=1,\ldots,g)$ differential fields. \end{remark}